Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 85 pounds 8 ounces, 48 inches long- caught in May 2007 by Jesse Lane Greenfield, IA

-White amur is an exotic minnow that was imported into the United States from eastern Asia for nuisance aquatic vegetation control in 1963.
+White Amur is an exotic minnow that was imported into the United States from eastern Asia for nuisance aquatic vegetation control in 1963.
 They were first brought into Iowa in 1973 by the Iowa Conservation Commission, however, the DNR no longer stocks these fish into public waters.
 White Amur are now widely distributed throughout the state in ponds and man-made lakes, but it is not abundant in any location.
 The White Amur is primarily a big river fish and has been found in the Mississippi and Missouri rivers.
 As it often escapes from ponds and impoundments where it is stocked, the White Amur has also occasionally been found in Iowa’s interior rivers and streams, including streams in the Skunk, lower Iowa, Maquoketa and Winnebago river watersheds.

-Grass carp have very specialized and restrictive riverine spawning requirements, which are not met in Iowa waters.
-Natural spawning is impossible in standing water, so the source of all fish for stockings is from artificial propagation.
-Growth of white amur is nearly unbelievable, young fish stocked in the spring at 8 inches will reach over 18 inches by fall, and adults often attain nearly 4 feet in length and over 40 pounds in weight.
+Grass Carp have specialized and restrictive riverine spawning requirements, but young fish have been sampled in Iowa rivers.
+Natural spawning is impossible in standing water.
+Growth of White Amur is nearly unbelievable, young fish stocked in the spring at 8 inches will reach over 18 inches by fall, and adults often attain nearly 4 feet in length and over 40 pounds in weight.
 The state record is 85 pounds 8 ounces from Greenfield Lake.

 The diet of White Amur consists of aquatic macrophytes, and since they are voracious feeders, they are stocked by private individuals for control of nuisance aquatic vegetation in private lakes and ponds.
 Research conducted in Iowa has shown that White Amur have deleterious effects on water quality and fish habitat, and thus are no longer stocked by the Iowa DNR in public water bodies.